emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 |:--:|
 | *Figure 3: Transportation data set profile* |

-We fist analyze relationships between distance miles, shipment weight per truck, transportation cost per truck for each mode and trailer.
+We fist analyze relationships between distance miles, shipment weight per truck, and transportation cost per truck for each mode and trailer.
 Then, we identify and remove outliers from the data set.
 We use